KarimMaguella/FlappyBird/README.md

-# FlappyBird
- FlappyBird game, I added multiplayer-functionality and a leaderboard (in java)
+FlappyBird game I made this Summer, source code was found online I added multiplayer-functionality and a leaderboard, written in java.